1-on-1 Opposite Sex Friends: A Blind Spot Threat to Marriage

-It must be illustrated that research does submit there are many married women and married men capable of refraining from developing romantic emotional and/or sexual attachments and connections with an opposite sex person, as being part of the human race, we are incessantly mixed with members of the opposite sex, regularly participating in opposite sex activities at work, school, and leisure.
+It must be illustrated that research does submit there are many married women and married men capable of refraining from developing romantic emotional and/or sexual attachments and connections with an opposite-sex person, as being part of the human race, we are incessantly mixed with members of the opposite sex, regularly participating in opposite-sex activities at work, school, and leisure.
 However, massive research clearly indicates one-on-one opposite sex friendships have a heightened likelihood of developing emotional and/or sexual connections, regardless of initial intent for a strictly platonic relationship.
-Though you may find you’re quite capable of stewarding well emotional feelings and sexual desires, your friend in that one-on-one opposite sex friendship may be developing feelings and desires unbeknown to you.
+Though you may find you’re quite capable of stewarding well emotional feelings and sexual desires, your friend in that one-on-one opposite-sex friendship may be developing feelings and desires unbeknownst to you.
 In turn, causing problematic friendship turmoil down the road.

 5 Tips on How to Manage Opposite Sex Friendships When Married or Single

 Surrendering a personal freedom can be difficult.
 Especially when it comes to our relationships with others.
-We’re built for healthy community, with both men and women, and this can often be done successfully and appropriately.
-But it should not come at the cost of your marriage relationship.
+We’re built for a healthy community, with both men and women, and this can often be done successfully and appropriately.
+But it should not come at the cost of your marriage.